Roleplaying Game Submission Tips

 - The easiest games to schedule are those running 8 hours or less.
 If you want a longer game slot, note the restrictions on scheduling, above.
 Also consider Friday noon or Monday start times, as these are more likely to be available later in the process.

-Apart from the above, I am trying to balance lots of factors:
+Apart from the above, we are trying to balance lots of factors:

-- Diversity of game systems: I want to see everything from GURPS to Paranoia to Deadlands to Buffy to Call of Cthulhu to Spirit of the Century to [you-name-it].
-While we'll always have a lot of D&D and Heroes-system games, and are happy to offer them, I want to offer a very broad spectrum of other game systems on the schedule as well.
+- Diversity of game systems: we want to see everything from GURPS to Paranoia to Deadlands to Buffy to Call of Cthulhu to Spirit of the Century to [you-name-it].
+While we'll always have a lot of D&D and Heroes-system games, and are happy to offer them, we want to offer a very broad spectrum of other game systems on the schedule as well.

-- Diversity of style: I want epic games and games for beginners, intense games and off-the-wall games, and everything in between.
-Especially, I want games with great stories to power them.
+- Diversity of style: we want epic games and games for beginners, intense games and off-the-wall games, and everything in between.
+Especially, we want games with great stories to power them.

-- Diversity of GMs: I hope to see lots of veteran GMs return, and I want to schedule GMs who have never before run a game at DunDraCon.
+- Diversity of GMs: we hope to see lots of veteran GMs return, and we want to schedule GMs who have never before run a game at DunDraCon.

 So that's how it works.
-Keep these guidelines in mind as you compose your game, and I'll give you proposal careful consideration when I get it.
+Keep these guidelines in mind as you compose your game, and we'll give you proposal careful consideration when we get it.